How to read a Flow Chart to Working Out What Bore Pump I Need

 Work out how many litres per minute all your taps, sprinklers etc require.
 What is the maximum that you will be running at one time?
 Then add up the litres per minute to get a total.
 If you are unsure of how many LPM sprinklers and taps require, look on the sprinkler packaging or go to your local hardware shop and read the packaging as it will always be displayed.
 Eg: a large pop up sprinkler with a 24m diameter spray with a size 8 nozzle will require 12 LPM.
 If you are using 8, then you would require 12 x 8 = 96 LPM

-Selecting a suitable Bore Pump
+How to Select a Bore Pump

 At the moment we have only 4” inch bore pumps on the website.

 Step 2 – Next, select either SINGLE PHASE or 3 PHASE

 Step 3 – Select the approx FLOW in LPM that you may require

 Step 4 – Once you have done all this and have clicked on a pump that suits all the above criteria, you will need to go to the flow chart of the bore pump.
 You can see the flow charts when you click on a pump model.
 Alternatively, view the flow charts here:

 LPM x 60 ÷ 1000 = m3/h – A flow chart will have the LPM or the m3/h across the bottom of the chart and the Head (m) running vertically on the left side of the chart.